joelpittet/d7-commerce-ubc-cbm/README.md

   *  This indicates user permission not set correctly, go to People -> Permissions and check to allow "anonymous user" for "Access UBC CBM Payment"

 6. Needing to track payment transaction data
-   * i) For purchases that have completed transactions Go to Store -> Orders -> and select "payment" link for oreder you are interested in.
+   * i) For purchases that have completed transactions Go to Store -> Orders -> and select "payment" link for order you are interested in.
    * ii) For purchases that may have stalled or had other issues that kept payment from completing select "shopping carts" tab and then select "payment" link
    * You should see a table with payment details and status, click "view" link to see more detailed information
    * In payload section are all details related to payment transaction communications to and from the ePayment gateway
-     * i) "payment request" is sent from commerce site to ePayement server
+     * i) "payment request" is sent from commerce site to ePayment server
-     * ii) "notifciation request" is sent from ePayment server to commerce site
+     * ii) "notification request" is sent from ePayment server to commerce site
-     * iii) "notification response" is sent from commcerce site to payment server
+     * iii) "notification response" is sent from commerce site to payment server
      * iv) "continuation request" is sent from payment server to commerce site
    * Errors are logged in Reports -> Recent log messages